 Focusing on operational standards, safety, and customer experience isn’t just for retailers.
 Too often parking operators neglect reviewing standards and best practices until there is a problem (e.g. broken gate, slip and fall, theft).
+Regular parking lot inspections/audits help you be proactive (not reactive) and solve problems before they are liabilities.

 By 2019, revenues from parking management are expected to increase to just over $9 billion!
 Building owners and managers can lose up to 28% of parking lot revenue due to maintenance lapses, poor contracts, inefficient operations and financial irregularities.